jtpcode/ot-harjoitustyo/Documentation/testing.md

 # Testing Documentation

 The application has been tested using both automated unit and integration tests with `unittest`.
 System-level testing was performed manually.
+Currently, the user interface is not  automatically tested.

 ## Unit and Integration Testing